 easyJet has a dedicated Terminal (T2) and Malpensa is that company's biggest base outside the UK.

 In 2008 Lufthansa announced plans to create its first Hub outside Germany, and its fourth European hub.
 In October 2008 Lufthansa set up its Italian division, Lufthansa Italia.
 SEA (the company which controls Milan's airports) and Lufthansa have a memorandum of understanding for future development and improvement of current facilities.
 In July 2009 Lufthansa announced that it had requested 10 additional daily slots at Malpensa.
 As of July 2010, "Lufhtansa Italia" serves fifteen destinations from Milan.

 Malpensa has two terminals and a third runway has been announced, with completion set for 2012.
 There is also a dedicated cargo terminal called "CargoCity", which currently handles over 410,000 tons of yearly traffic.

 It takes approximately 1 hour 55 minutes to fly to Milan from the UK.

 The IATA airport code for Milan Airport is MXP.
 This will appear on your ticket.

-The average temperature of Milan in January is 5°C.
+The average temperature of Milan in February is 8°C.

 Airlines that fly to Milan include British Airways, Flybe, bmi, easyJet, Jet2, KLM - and you can book them all at discounted prices with us.